See also : Coin Dollars and eagles Silver dollar

 The publicists are immediately upset.
 The reverse side that consists mainly of a circle of fifteen links symbolizing the unity of the states is interpreted as a slave chain.

-This chain symbol was not new, but its presentation to the general public prohibited any risk of political misunderstanding.
+This chain symbol was not new and its presentation to the general public did not by itself generate a political misunderstanding.
 However, we must admit that the designer was not skillful.
 The Fugio cent already had a chain but its round links were soft.
 With its aggressive oval links, the chain cent was really unacceptable.